Dev Services

 Replace Database Extensions

 Instead of the built-in h2 database, we’re now going to use an external database.
 Swapping out from one database provider to another is fairly trivial with Quarkus.
-We just remove the h2 extension and add the postgresql extension instead:
+Let’s start with updating the configuration in the application.properties.

-Technically you don’t need to add the db-kind property since there is only one jdbc driver in this case.
+You technically don’t need to add the db-kind property since there is only one jdbc driver in our application.
 We added it for clarity’s sake.

 # Configuration file